peterFran/phonebook/README.md

 1. `/list` - GET: returns all phonebook entries as a JSON object

 2. `/add` - POST: adds a new entry to the phone book.
 Form parameters are:
-    - forename
+    - forename - mandatory, text
-    - surname
+    - surname - mandatory, text
-    - telephone
+    - telephone - mandatory, must be valid telephone number
-    - address (optional)
+    - address - optional, text

 3. `/delete/\<id\>` - DELETE: takes an entry id, and deletes that entry if it exists.